followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/columns/customizeText.md

 <!--typeFunctionParamType1_field4-->String | Number<!--/typeFunctionParamType1_field4-->
 <!--typeFunctionParamDescription1_field4-->
 Indicates how header filter values were combined into groups.
 Available if **target** is *"headerFilter"*.
-For possible values, see the description of the **headerFilter**.[groupInterval]({basewidgetpath}/Configuration/columns/headerFilter/#groupInterval) option.
+See the **headerFilter**.[groupInterval]({basewidgetpath}/Configuration/columns/headerFilter/#groupInterval) option's description for possible values.
 <!--/typeFunctionParamDescription1_field4-->

 <!--typeFunctionReturnType-->String<!--/typeFunctionReturnType-->
 <!--typeFunctionReturnDescription-->
-The text for the cell to display.
+The text the cell should display.
 <!--/typeFunctionReturnDescription-->